 Paralegal Studies Program

-The Lilburn, Marietta, and Raleigh campuses offer the following degree and diploma training programs in paralegal studies and legal assisting.
-Graduates from these paralegal studies degree and diploma programs learn the technical and computer skills to assist law firms in managing cases in personal injury, criminal law, intellectual property, bankruptcy, immigration, family law and real estate.
+The Lilburn and Marietta campuses offer the following degree and diploma training programs in paralegal studies.
+Graduates from these programs learn the technical and computer skills to assist law firms in managing cases in personal injury, criminal law, intellectual property, bankruptcy, immigration, family law and real estate.
 With this knowledge paralegals and legal assistants will join a legal team dedicated to their clients, while enjoying a rewarding and challenging career in law.

 Lilburn Campus Programs